 What is Forest Adventure?

 From the official website: “outdoor parks in harmony with nature”.
 It is an athletic course in the tree tops.
 You are hooked up to a safety harness that moves with you around the tree top playground of sorts.
-Children over 110 centimeters tall can use the facilities, but they have to be accompanied by an adult if they are under 3rd grade (8 years old).
+Children over 110 centimetres tall can use the facilities, but they have to be accompanied by an adult if they are under 3rd grade (8 years old).
 An adult can supervise up to four children at a time.
-The website has full comprehensive general details about Forest Adventure.
+The website has full comprehensive general details about Forest Adventure and the branch in the Tano District.

 The branch in Ueno also has a basic english web page.
 The cost is 2,800 yen per person.
 There is no discount for guests of the camp site.
 It is open 9 am to 5 pm Friday to Wednesday, closed on Thursdays.
 It requires booking in advance.